 On the bonnie, bonnie banks o' Loch Lomond.

 Our own parting at Loch Lomond was not from each other but from the land we had come to love so well on a journey that had begun only two weeks before.
 How swiftly the days had flown!

-Along the way, we'd encountered creatures great and small.
-We had visited kirks and castles, lovely gardens and inspiring tombs.
+Along the way, we had encountered creatures great and small.
+We had visited kirks and castles, lovely gardens, and inspiring tombs.
 We surveyed battlefields and monuments, sky-blue lochs, and picturesque bridges.
 We gazed at lofty mountains and shining rivers and seas.
 We enjoyed charming hospitality and wonderful Scottish cooking.
-And we discovered our Scottish heritage, and our heritage of faith.
+And we discovered our Scottish heritage and our heritage of faith.